 Moreover, the study area offers an in-depth conceptualisation of modern crime, punishment and victimisation.
 Crime and victimisation have severe consequences for the sustained development of a society, the economy and ecology.
 This subject provides expert knowledge to deal effectively with crime, conflict and victimisation and to promote a democratic and just society with a human rights perspective, as set out in the South African Constitution and Bill of Rights.

-To study Criminology and Criminal Justice you can enrol for the IIE Bachelor of Social Science degree with a major in Criminology and Criminal Justice, offered at IIE MSA.
-If direct access to this degree is not possible, you can explore entry through the Social Science stream of our Foundation Programme.
+To study Criminology and Criminal Justice you can enrol for the IIE Bachelor of Social Science degree with a study area in Criminology and Criminal Justice, offered at IIE MSA.

 Following completion of your three-year Bachelor’s degree, you can articulate into the IIE Bachelor of Social Science Honours degree, and subsequently, a research IIE Master of Philosophy degree, both with specialisation in Criminology and Criminal Justice.